Yosef Elron

-Yosef Elron (יוסף אלרון, born 20 September 1955) is an Israeli judge who currently serves as a Justice in the Supreme Court of Israel.
+Joseph Elron (יוסף אלרון, born 20 September 1955) is an Israeli jurist who served as a justice of the Supreme Court of Israel from 2017 until his retirement in 2025.

 Early life and education

 Elron was born in Haifa, the youngest of nine children born to Ovadia and Tzadika Alfarih, Iraqi Jewish immigrants to Israel originally from Mosul.
 After graduating from "Erev Hadash" high school in Haifa, he served in the Israel Defense Forces from 1973 to 1977.
 After being discharged in 1977 with the rank of lieutenant, he moved to the United Kingdom.
 He worked in various security organizations from 1977 to 1980 and studied law at the University of Buckingham.
-After graduating with an LLB in 1983, he returned to Israel, where he clerked in a law firm and the Haifa District Attorney's Office.
-He completed an MA in National Security Administration at the University of Haifa in 2001.
+After graduating with a Bachelor of Laws in 1983, he returned to Israel, where he clerked in a law firm and the Haifa District Attorney's Office.
+He completed a Master of Arts in National Security Administration at the University of Haifa in 2001.

 Legal career

 After being admitted to the Israel Bar Association in 1985, Elron opened a law office in Haifa and practiced law as an attorney dealing in criminal and civil law from 1985 to 1994.
 In 1994, he was appointed a judge on the Haifa Magistrate's Court, and in 2003 was appointed a judge on the Haifa District Court.
 In 2010, while continuing to serve on the Haifa District Court, he was appointed a judge on the Military Court of Appeals as part of his military reserve duty, with the rank of lieutenant colonel.
 In 2012, he was appointed Deputy President of the Haifa District Court.
 The following year he was appointed President of that Court and served in this role for over four years (July 2013-October 2017).
 As a District Court judge and as the President of the District Court, he heard dozens of severe crime cases as the Chair of the judicial panel.

 In addition, he took part in various committees aiming to improve and optimize the Israel judicial system: he chaired the Judicial Measurable Objectives committee, and served as a member of the Integration Committee of the Israel Judicial System Strategic Plan.
 He also served as a member of the judicial selection committee and between the years 2014-2018, he served as the Chairman of the Israel Bar Association's Examination Committee.